-- Understand the bases and development of human and societal endeavors across time and place (h). - Understand different theories about human culture, social identity, economic entities, political systems and other forms of social organization.
-(Goal m). - Apply concepts about human and social behavior to particular questions or situations.
-(Goal n). - Explain the development of some aspect of society or culture over time, including the history of ideas or history or science.
-(Goal k). - Employ historical reasoning to study human endeavors.
-(Goal L). - Communicate complex ideas effectively, in standard written English, to a general audience.
-(Goal S1). - Respond effectively to editorial feedback from peers, instructors, and/or supervisors through successive drafts and revision.
-(Goal S2). - Communicate effectively in modes appropriate to a discipline or area of inquiry.
-(Goal t). - Evaluate and critically assess sources and the use of conventions of attribution and citation correctly.
-(Goal u). - Analyze and synthesize information and ideas from multiple sources to generate new insights.
-(Goal v).
+- Historical Analysis [HST] - k.
+Explain the development of some aspect of a society or culture over time. - l.
+Employ historical reasoning to study human endeavors, using appropriate assumptions, methods, evidence, and arguments. - Social Analysis [SCL] - m.
+Understand different theories about human culture, social identity, economic entities, political systems, and other forms of social organization. - Writing and Communication [WCR; WCD] - s.
+Communicate complex ideas effectively, in standard written English, to a general audience, and respond effectively to editorial feedback from peers, instructors, &/or supervisors through successive drafts & revision.
+[WCR] - t.
+Communicate effectively in modes appropriate to a discipline or area of inquiry; evaluate and critically assess sources and use the conventions of attribution and citation correctly; and analyze and synthesize information and ideas from multiple sources to generate new insights.
+[WCD]